 preferred left margin setting).

-before (just to the left of) the [Tbl Def] code.
+insertion cursor before (just to the left of) the [Tbl Def]

-codes (first remove any stray hard returns between them).
-These
+the six adjacent codes (first remove any stray hard returns between

 [Lft Mar][Tbl Def][Row][Cell][Tbl Off][Lft Mar]

-"[" border outdented by the same amount as the first (empty) cell
+"[" border outdented by the same amount as the first (empty) cell in

 onto the following page if necessary.